 Next I recommend setting your work with a translucent powder to make sure it stays put all day.
-Long before the HD craze, the heavy-duty camouflage brand Dermablend used to sell its concealer with a colourless powder.
+Long before the HD craze, the heavy-duty camouflage brand Dermablend used to sell its concealer with a loose white setting powder.
 The new formulas work exactly the same way but are, in my opinion, way more natural-looking.
-You can’t go wrong with the ones from MUFE or It Cosmetics:
+You can't go wrong with the one from MUFE:

 But don't use the sponge applicator or a great big kabuki.
 I actually take a bit of powder on my finger and press it into the pimple by hand, since dusting with a brush can rub off some of the concealer.
 I let it sit for maybe a minute or two before I take a small fluffy eyeshadow brush and blend the powder out.
 (You'll want to use the powder everywhere you get shiny, not just where the pimple is—otherwise your skin will look weirdly matte in one spot.)

-The last step is a spritz of facial mist:
+The last step is a spritz of face mist:

-I use Shu Uemura’s right now, but any brand will do—it just helps to cut some of the matte-ness of the powder and give you a more natural skin finish.
-And you’re done!
+I use Jurlique's rosewater mist right now, which is a celebrity favourite and so, so good, but any brand will do.
+The mist just helps to cut the matte look of the powder and gives you a more natural skin finish.
+And you're done!

 How to cover a cold sore

 I've never had a cold sore THANK GOD, but I hear they're fun times.
 For those of you who suffer, I've been meaning to tell you about this product for a while now:

 What it does is form a protective barrier around the cold sore to speed up the healing process while assisting your concealment efforts.
 You put it on bare skin and change the patch every eight hours.
 I witnessed a demo where makeup was applied right on top, and you really had to look to notice it.
 (The only thing is to avoid standing under direct light, as the patch is made from plastic and will reflect a bit of light.)